Toulouse Wine

 With fields of grapes running along the river Tarn and around the medieval towns of Cordes-sur-Ciel and Albi, these vineyards are set in idyllic surroundings and make for a wonderful day out.

-A Toulouse wine always worth seeking out when traveling in the region is Fronton.
+A Toulouse vineyard always worth seeking out when traveling in the region is Fronton.
 Fronton wines use the Négrette variety of grape which is almost completely unique to this region.

-The Négrette grapes give Fronton wines a really distinctive character; powerful violet and licorice aromas first come through on the nose, but they are given balance by a more delicate floral quality.
+The Négrette grapes give Fronton wines a distinctive character; powerful violet and licorice aromas first come through on the nose, but they are given balance by a delicate floral quality.

 Fronton wines can be made in a variety of styles, from light and fruity to full-bodied reds with strong tannic flavors – and don’t forget the crisp, dry rosé!